sansarip/gh-repo-list/README.md

 yarn webpack
 ```

-_Yarn and webpack are only necessary, because I added literal confetti :tada:_
+_Yarn and webpack are only necessary because I added literal confetti :tada:_

 Then run this
 ```bash